oobecomau/desktop.gov.au/docs/blueprint/platform.md

 When deploying a hybrid solution, the application lifecycle method should be considered as other management solutions such as MECM may be performing the same service.

-Applications Design Decisions for all agencies and implementation types.
+Applications Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---